Plain English

 Memecoin

-A memecoin is a cryptocurrency created as a joke or meme, usually inspired by internet humor rather than serious technol…
+A memecoin is a cryptocurrency created as a joke or based on internet memes, rather than solving a real technical proble…

 Mining Difficulty

-Mining Difficulty is a measure of how hard it is to solve the mathematical puzzles that validate transactions on a block…
+Mining Difficulty is a measure of how hard it is to solve the math puzzles that validate new cryptocurrency transactions…

 Proof of Stake

-Proof of Stake is a method that cryptocurrency networks use to verify transactions and create new coins, where validator…
+Proof of Stake is a method cryptocurrencies use to verify transactions and create new coins, where validators are chosen…

 Proof of Work